LisaHJung/OTel-for-Beginners-JS/README.md

 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/930107d9-08b2-417a-b41d-5a2d80e54cc8" />

-It consists of `span attributes` (i.e. routes, method, errors)  to help you understand the behavior of your app.
+It consists of `span attributes` (e.g., routes, method, errors) to help you understand app behavior.

 **The `Process` section shows information about the app or service that created the trace.**

 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/b17572ff-1ac3-4559-a997-e0ab1e382923" />

-It consists of `resource attributes` that present info about the machine it ran on, and the command used to start it.
+It consists of `resource attributes` that describe the machine it ran on and the command used to start it.

 It helps you see where the request came from and which service handled it.

 # Episode 4 -  Automatic Instrumentation Module
 - When should I use instrumentation